robisim74/angular-l10n/README.md

     ...
 }
 ```
+N.B.
+Resource files must be saved in `UTF-8` format.
 #### Special characters
 You can use quotes inside a string, as long as they don't match the quotes surrounding the string:
 ```